 Her work has won awards including Best of Show in at Winston-Salem Artsfest, 2nd Place at Art in the Arboreteum, Honorable Mentions at Art in the Park in Blowing Rock and honorable Mentions Art on Main, Hendersonville.

 I was raised in New Hampshire, and graduated with a BA from the University of Colorado.
 I lived in Colorado until July 1999 for many years in Hotel and Tourism Sales and Marketing Management, nationally and internationally.

 My work is made in my studio in the Pottery Capital of the US in NC.
 Sometimes I begin with a drawing, but more often than not I veer off path and go with what comes to mind in the moment.
 Each piece is a labor of love and begins as sterling silver sheet or wire.
 Each piece is unique and one of a kind.

-In 2021Jennie was awarded an Artist Support Grant by the NC Arts Council which allowed her to purchase two new pieces of equipment that will expand the creative and productive aspects of her work.
-She is very grateful for this and continues to expand her ideas.
+I have collectors from all over the world, and occasionally works on collaborative pieces with my sister Pamela Owens, Jugtown Pottery.
+One of our silver and clay collaborations is in the Mint Museum collection.
+In 2021 I was awarded an Artist Support Grant by the NC Arts Council which allowed me to purchase two new pieces of equipment that will expand the creative and productive aspects of my work.
+I remain very grateful for this as I continue to expand with ideas.